Craft and design projects in Denmark and abroad

 A good, complete application complies with the formal criteria for what an application must (and must not) include, as well as precisely and briefly presenting the case for why the project is important and relevant for the applicant, the profession and the wider world.

-The committee reserves the right to accommodate the application with an amount that is less than what was applied for, based on an evaluation of the application in relation to all of the other applications, available resources and the desire to ensure diversity and geographic spreading of art funding.
+Whether you are applying for partial or full funding of your project, the committee reserves the right to accommodate the application with an amount that is less than what was applied for, based on an evaluation of the application in relation to all of the other applications, available resources and the desire to ensure diversity and geographic spreading of art funding.
 If you receive a smaller amount than applied for, details on whether you need to submit additional information before the grant can be disbursed will be outlined in your approval letter.

 The committee provides grants for specific projects on the basis of budgets.
 This means that if your project is not yet mature and concrete, but by nature is characterised as being research and basic investigations, you may apply for a work-related grant from the Committee for Craft and Design Project Funding.